 |Arrivals at Athens Airport||✔️ Yes||❌ No|

 Not all Athens Airport cancellations and delays qualify for flight compensation.
-While EC 261 is very air passenger rights friendly, it does recognize that disruptions cannot always be avoided.
+While EC 261 and UK 261 are very air passenger friendly, they do recognise that disruptions cannot always be avoided.
 If the disruption is caused by extraordinary circumstances, airlines are not legally obligated to pay compensation.

 Extraordinary circumstances include situations that are outside the airline’s control, such as severe weather conditions, medical emergencies, political unrest, and health or safety threats.

 Of course, just because you are not eligible for compensation, doesn’t mean that you now have to fend for yourself.
 During a lengthy delay, the airline must still provide you with free meals and drinks, and, if needed, a hotel while you wait.

 For cancelled flights, they will also have to provide you with an alternative flight to your intended destination.
 Remember that you never have to pay extra for a replacement flight — even if they upgrade you.